bertiesh/FaceDetectionandRecognition/src/app-info.md

     - For multiple directories, repeat the upload process sequentially, ensuring that each previous directory has been successfully added before proceeding.

-- **Choose database:** A dropdown menu to select either an existing database to upload the images to or the option to create a new database.
+- **Choose collection:** A dropdown menu to select either an existing collection to upload the images to or the option to create a new collection.

-- **New Database Name (Optional):** A text input field to enter the name for the new database.
+- **New Collection Name (Optional):** A text input field to enter the name for the new collection.
+Don't include underscores.

 > NOTE:
-> Use only if you would like to create a new database.
+> Use only if you would like to create a new collection.
-> Ensure that the "Create a new database" option is selected in 'Choose database' dropdown.
+> Ensure that the "Create a new collection" option is selected in 'Choose Collection' dropdown.

 ### Outputs